Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 * **BACPAC → backup/migration (data + schema)** 🚀

-### Question #37
+### Question #37  💩💩💩

-HOTSPOT You have a project in Azure DevOps.
+You have a project in Azure DevOps.

 You plan to create a build pipeline that will deploy resources by using Azure Resource Manager templates.

-The templates will reference secrets stored in Azure Key Vault.
+**The templates will reference secrets stored in Azure Key Vault**.

-You need to ensure that you can dynamically generate the resource ID of the key vault during template deployment.
+**You need to ensure that you can dynamically generate the resource ID of the key vault during template deployment.**

 What should you include in the template?
 To answer, select the appropriate options in the answer area.